MahlaAb/compositionalGAN/README.md

 Enabling generative adversarial networks (GANs) to learn the distribution of images as compositions of distributions of smaller parts

+## Related Paper
+You can read the related paper here: [Face Images as Jigsaw Puzzles: Compositional Perception of Human Faces for Machines Using Generative Adversarial Networks](https://arxiv.org/abs/2103.06331)

 ## Preparing datasets for training

 The training and evaluation scripts operate on datasets stored as multi-resolution TFRecords.
 Each dataset is represented by a directory containing the same image data in several resolutions to enable efficient streaming.
 There is a separate *.tfrecords file for each resolution, and if the dataset contains labels, they are stored in a separate file as well.
 By default, the scripts expect to find the datasets at `datasets/<NAME>/<NAME>-<RESOLUTION>.tfrecords`.
 The directory can be changed by editing [config.py](./config.py):